appfolio/ae_page_objects/development.md

 AePageObjects supports the same minimum Ruby version as Capybara.
 The minimum Ruby version is specified in the gemspec.

 The test suite tests against the minimum version and a designated maximum version, specified in `.travis.yml`.
-The test suite also runs against `ruby-head`, though failures are ignored.

 ### Supported Rails versions